StandardCyborg/StandardCyborgCocoa/README.md

 - **StandardCyborgExample**<br>
   An iOS app that provides a very simple example of using StandardCyborgUI

+## Run included demo app

+1. `cd StandardCyborgExample`
+2. Drop your API token into `Info.plist` (from your platform.standardcyborg.com account)
+3. `pod install`
+4. Run on a device with TrueDepth

 ## Documentation

 All documentation is hosted at https://standardcyborg.com/docs/ios-quickstart/